-ARTICLE 5.
-To see if the town will vote to establish a capital reserve fund to be called the Town Facilities Maintenance Fund for the purpose of making repairs to town buildings and grounds and to appropriate the sum of \$60,000 from the town's unassigned fund balance for this purpose, pursuant to RSA 35:1.
+That the town vote to establish a capital reserve fund to be called the Town Facilities Maintenance Fund for the purpose of making repairs to town buildings and grounds and to appropriate the sum of \$60,000 from the town's unassigned fund balance for this purpose, pursuant to RSA 35:1.
 Further, to name the Selectboard as agents to expend for this fund.
-The Selectboard recommends this article.